ishinan/my_hp_django_heroku/README.md

 # my_hp_django_heroku

-A project home page hosted in heroku using django server.
+- A project home page hosted in heroku using django server.
+- Two APIs were implemented;
+  1. GitHub api to retrieve my repo list
+  2. Mailgun to email a message to me

 ## Structure

 ```text
 .
 ├── Pipfile